keyko-io/web3-monitoring-agent/doc/api.md

 ```

 ### Block Events
-When a new block is mined, a JSON message is broadcast to the configured kafka topic or rabbit exchange (block-events by default), with the following format:
+When a new block is mined, a JSON message is broadcast to the configured kafka topic or rabbit exchange (w3m-block-events by default), with the following format:

 ```json
  {